 If you are a victim of domestic violence, dating violence, stalking, or a sexual assault at TVCC, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
-The Campus Security Department and Office of Student Conduct strongly advocates that a victim of the above crimes report the incident in a timely manner.
+The Campus Security Department and Office of Student Conduct strongly advocates that a victim of the above crimes report the incident in a timely manner in which it will be shared with TVCC Title IX Coordinator.
 Time is a critical factor for evidence collection and preservation.
 Preserving evidence may assist in proving the criminal offense occurred, and may help in obtaining a protective order.